No-God27/Kanchii-Nepali-virtuak-assistant/README.md

-The entire project is comanpiled d saved in the ui folder
+The entire project is compiled and saved in the ui folder